Invoice Finance for Growing SMEs: Turn Unpaid Invoices into Working Capital

 - You could grow faster if customers paid sooner.

 If most customers pay upfront, fees may outweigh benefits.
 In that case, a mix of working capital loans and a business line of credit may be better.
+If you’re comparing options, use the Business Owners Finance Hub as your starting point.

 3. Key costs and how to compare providers